 To do it well, you’ll need to:

-- Have the right staff: For example, this could mean adding a person with marketing programs experience to the Customer Success team.
+- Have the right staff: For example, this could mean adding a person with marketing program experience to the Customer Success team.

 - Have the right data: User-level usage data has to be collected and used to drive the user engagement process